dime-worldbank/dime-account-admin/README.md

 ## Actions for the DIME account

+These actions only applies to repos with and URL starting with: https://github.com/dime-worldbank.
+See section below if this does not apply to your team's repo.

 Click the following links below to access instructions for how to request actions for the DIME GitHub account.
 You have to already be a member of the DIME GitHub account (and be logged in to GitHub.com) to access the links that say "(member access only)".

 * [Request to be added to the DIME GitHub account](https://github.com/dime-worldbank/dime-account-admin/blob/master/instructions/request-access-dime-org.md)